PriyanshiNegi01/Netflix-Data-Analysis/README.md

 - Navigate through the multiple sheets to view different aspects of the analysis.

 ## Conclusion
-This dashboard provides a comprehensive and visual understanding of Netflix's content library and trends.
-The insights from this analysis can be used for optimizing content recommendations and shaping strategic decisions.
+This project provides a comprehensive analysis of Netflix's content catalog using both SQL and Tableau.
+The SQL queries tackle a range of business problems, while the Tableau visualizations help present these insights interactively.
+Together, they offer a deep understanding of Netflix's content trends, user preferences, and strategic opportunities for content optimization.

 ## License
 This project is licensed under the MIT License.